felipe-parrondo/challenge-puente/README.md

 Technical challenge from the Puente team.

+requires:

-requires having a docker image running MongoDB with the default values (see the connection url in application.properties for more details)
+-Docker image running MongoDB with the default values (see the connection url in application.properties for more details).

+-Placing your own api-key from alphavantage inside application.properties